linker3000/Z80-Board/README.md

 # Bonus Games

-Modified to work on this plaftorm and Microsoft Z80 BASIC Ver 4.7b
+Modified to work on this platform and Microsoft Z80 BASIC Ver 4.7b

 SUPER STARTREK

-In the repo is the classic SUPER STARTREK from 1978, modified to run on this platform.
+The classic SUPER STARTREK from 1978.
 The main changes were to restrict line lengths and/or split long lines into multiples, re-writing the conditional statements accordingly, and to remove the print-formatting 'USING' command, which is not supported.

 ![Image](trek1-800.jpg)